 - Failure to pay a penalty notice will lead to prosecution.

 What happens is an Absence Request is declined?

-Where a child’s absence request is denied it will be recorded as an unauthorised absence and the school may apply the penalty notice procedure.
+Where a child’s absence request is denied, and if the child does not attend during the absence period requested, it will be recorded as an unauthorised absence and the school may apply the penalty notice procedure.